-- 3.1.8 This is a revised version of the current Chapter 12 of the Constitution.
-The revisions relate to the following issues: - The expansion of the membership of Employment Committee to match the membership of the other Executive Committee - Clarification of the way in which disciplinary procedures involving the Head of Paid Service, Monitoring Officer and Section 73 Officer are to be handled.
-The statutory rules providing additional employment protections to these statutory officers, which are set out in the Local Authorities [Standing Orders] [England] Regulations 2001 [as amended]; do not apply to the Combined Authority.
+- 3.1.8 This is a revised version of the current chapter 12 of the Constitution.
+The revisions relate to the following issues: - The expansion of the membership of Employment Committee to match the membership of the other Executive Committee - Clarification of the way in which disciplinary procedures involving the Head of • Paid Service, Monitoring Officer and Section 73 Officer are to be handled.
+The statutory rules providing additional employment protections to these statutory officers, which are set out in the Local Authorities (Standing Orders) (England) Regulations 2001 (as amended), do not apply to the Combined Authority.
 The Committee on Standards in Public Life is supportive of the statutory protections and has recommended that the protections be extended.
-The recommendation is therefore that the Combined Authority apply the statutory protections notwithstanding that they are not a legal requirement, on the basis that the statutory officer roles at the CPCA raise the same issues as the same roles in the Combined Authority as their equivalents in the constituent councils and warrant the same protections.
-This requires the establishment of a Statutory Officer Investigatory Panel because the statutory protections include recommendations on the dismissal of statutory officers being made by a panel which includes two or more independent persons, so the Employment Committee itself would not be able to make those recommendations - To set out the definitions of a Chief Officer, Deputy Chief Officer and disciplinary action which were previously in the Officer Employment Procedure Rules in order to provide a clearer approach to the relationship between these two elements of the Constitution - To provide greater clarity about the suspension of senior officers and appeals procedures - To remove the appointment and dismissal of Deputy Chief Officers from the remit of the Employment Committee.
-The flat management structure of the Combined Authority brings a significant number of officers within the Deputy Chief Officer designation
+The recommendation is therefore that the Combined Authority apply the statutory protections notwithstanding that they are not a legal requirement, on the basis that the statutory officer roles at the Combined Authority raise the same issues as the same roles in the Combined Authority as their equivalents in the constituent councils and warrant the same protections.
+This requires the establishment of a Statutory Officer Investigatory Panel because the statutory protections include recommendations on the dismissal of statutory officers being made by a panel which includes two or more independent persons, so the Employment Committee itself would not be able to make those recommendations - To set out the definitions of a Chief Officer, Deputy Chief Officer and disciplinary action which were previously in the Officer Employment Procedure Rules in order to provide a clearer approach to the relationship between these two elements of the Constitution

+- To provide greater clarity about the suspension of senior officers and appeals procedures - To remove the appointment and dismissal of Deputy Chief Officers from the remit of the Employment Committee.
+The management structure of the Combined Authority, which is flat in comparison to other local authority bodies, brings a significant number of officers within the Deputy Chief Officer designation

-Virtual Meetings
+Virtual/Hybrid Meetings

-3.1.9 This is a new document due to the Government guidance on social-distancing and the Covid-19 virus and it not being possible to hold physical meetings of the Combined Authority Board and the Combined Authority's Executive Committees for the time being.
+3.1.9 This is a new document, developed in line with the Government guidance on social-distancing and the Covid-19 virus and it not being possible to hold physical meetings of the Combined Authority Board and the Combined Authority's Executive Committees for the time being.
 The Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020 allows formal local government meetings to be held on a virtual basis, without elected members being physically present together in the same place.
 Meetings will, therefore, be held on a virtual basis so this protocol sets out the procedures for virtual, and where applicable, hybrid meetings.